PivotPHP/website/_docs/installation.md

 php -S localhost:8000 -t public
 ```

 Visit `http://localhost:8000` in your browser.
-You should see a JSON response confirming HelixPHP is running.
+You should see a JSON response confirming PivotPHP is running.

 ## Next Steps

-Now that you have HelixPHP installed, you're ready to build your first application!
+Now that you have PivotPHP installed, you're ready to build your first application!
 Check out our [Quick Start guide]({{ site.baseurl }}/docs/quickstart/) to learn the basics.